Skip to main content

 Please see EThOS service, an open access to UK theses repository, if you want to place an order.

-A self–photocopy service using a coin operated machine is available.
-The University Library has a photocopier to enable the copying of articles and chapters within the bounds of copyright legislation.
+The University Library has a scanner/photocopier to enable the copying/scanning of articles and chapters within the bounds of copyright legislation.

 Photocopying from cover to cover will not be allowed.
 Print material may be reproduced for educational purposes provided that: